hjkiefer/udacity-p3-tennis/Report.md

 #### Actor

-The actor has 2 hidden layers with 256 and 128 neurons (both hidden layers connected to input state).
-All layers (except the output) uses the RELu activation function.
+The actor has 3 hidden layers with 64, 32 and 32 neurons (both hidden layers connected to input state).
+All layers (except the output) uses the leaky_relu activation function.
 The output neurons are piped through a hypberbolic tangent activation function.

 #### Critic

 The critic has 2 inputs, the state and the action.
 Both are concatenated as a single input to the first layer.
-The network has 3 hidden layers all connected to the inputs.
-The hidden layers have 256, 256 and 128 neurons which use the leaky relu activation function.
-I am not convinced that it was this change that made the difference (i.e. ensured that the environment was solved).
-But it was not thoroughly investigated.
-The output activation function is a RELu function, because we can only have positive rewards
+The network has 4 hidden layers all connected to the inputs.
+The hidden layers have 128, 64, 64 and 32 neurons which use the leaky relu activation function.
+There are no activation function on the output neuron.

 ## Future Work

 This uses the most simple DDPG algorithm without any optimizations or extensions.

-DDPG is an off-policy algorithm, which means that a replay buffer is useful.
-It also means that cause-and-effect is not as easily learned through multiple steps.
-Here we use a 1-step bootstrap (Temporal-difference loss).
-For an on-policy method, like A3C or A2C it would've been possible to record longer trajectories, and more accurately record the expected return.

-In this solution I used the 20 agents environment as a way to sample 20 actions at the same time from the same actor, this would also have been possible with A2C, so I would probably have started with that algorithm for an on-policy agent.
+It would be beneficial to implement prioritized experience replay, in order for us to start learning faster (learning/cooporation only really kicks in after 5000 episodes.

+But most importantly, a real cooporative algorithm, like MADDPG [3] should be attempted, such that the cricic actually takes all agents into consideration.

 # References

 [1] Lillicrap, T. P. et al. Continuous control with deep reinforcement learning. arXiv:1509.02971v6

 [2] Fujimoto, S. et al. Addressing Function Approximation Error in Actor-Critic Methods. arXiv:1802.09477v3

+[3] Lowe, R. et al. Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments.  arXiv:1706.02275v4